PointIO/Documentation/README.md

 To do with hub.json:
 - in /hubs/list
   - returned roomid is used as hubId for the other call.
 Change the name of the returned roomid in hubId in prod?
+- in /hubs/{hubId}/folders/files/upload
+  - stil don't get what's suppose to go in the filecontents.
 - in /hubs/{hubId}/folders/list
   - verify from where the parameter comes from. folderid = room id or access rule id?
   - returns ERROR - getFileSharePermissions: Invalid shared folder, or you do not have access privileges.